 Mar Vista sits equidistant from Venice Beach, Santa Monica, and Culver City's tech corridor — cycling distance to all three.
 It trades at a meaningful discount to those neighbors, producing the best value-per-square-foot on the Westside.

-Mar Vista feeds primarily into Mar Vista Elementary, Palms Middle School, and Venice High.
+Mar Vista feeds primarily into Mar Vista Elementary, Palms Middle School, and Venice High (LAUSD).
 Private alternatives including Wildwood School are nearby.
 Boundary verification is standard on every offer.

 Mar Vista's R1 lots are generally deep and wide enough to accommodate California-compliant ADUs, and the neighborhood has one of the highest ADU conversion rates on the Westside.
 A well-designed ADU adds meaningful income potential — typically $2,500–3,500/month — and materially increases resale value.
 We run ADU feasibility analysis on every applicable acquisition, including lot dimensions, setbacks, and estimated permit and construction costs.